 Palliative care can accompany curative care.
 You will not give up curative treatments if you engage in palliative ones.

 If a doctor determines that a patient is likely to die within six months, the doctor admits the patient into hospice care.
-Hospice care uses palliative treatments to treat physical and psychological symptoms alike.
+The four levels of hospice care use palliative treatments to treat physical and psychological symptoms alike.
 However, hospice care employs no curative measures.

 Though curative and palliative measures include families, hospice care emphasizes the welfare of families.
 Families have a voice in their loved one’s treatments and can receive therapy if desired.